IKEA Kitchen Installation Cost Breakdown: What You'll Actually Pay in 2026

 After years of doing this, these are the costs that catch homeowners off guard:

-- Temporary kitchen setup: A folding table, microwave, and mini-fridge help.
-About $50-$100 if you don't already have these.
+- Temporary kitchen setup: A folding table, microwave, and mini-fridge help make the renovation period more manageable.

-- Wall and floor repairs: Old cabinet removal often reveals damage that needs fixing before new cabinets go in. $200-$800.
+- Wall and floor repairs: Old cabinet removal often reveals damage that needs fixing before new cabinets go in.
+The extent varies, but plan for some repair work.

-- Building permits: Required in most New England municipalities for kitchen renovations involving plumbing or electrical. $50-$300.
+- Building permits: Required in most New England municipalities for kitchen renovations involving plumbing or electrical.
+Fees vary by town.

 - Unexpected structural issues: Old houses in particular can surprise you.
 We've found everything from rotted subfloor to improperly supported walls behind old cabinets.
 Budget a 10-15% contingency.